lopezrj/lopezrj.github.io/_posts/2019-06-29-data-science.markdown

 Data science tries to create models to analyze and predict events.

-To create those models we  need to observe actual events and collect data about them.
+To create those models we  need to observe actual events and collect __DATA__ about them.

 Once data is collected we have to describe it and organize it in rational ways.
 This is called __DESCRIPTIVE ANALYSIS__.